Investing

 Capital Gains Tax Rates

-Understanding the difference between short-term and long-term capital gains is important because the two types of gains face different capital gains tax rates.
+The distinction between short-term and long-term capital gains matters significantly because each category faces different tax rates.

 Pay Capital Gains Tax